zurilabsafrica/full-stack-test/Docs.md

 ## Styling Guidelines

 - **Font**: Uses the "Mulish" Google Font for consistency and readability.
-- **Colors**: Incorporates a predefined color palette for UI elements.
+- **Colors**: Incorporates the predefined color palette for UI elements, defined in the tailwind config file.
-- **Responsive Design**: Ensures the UI is beautiful and functional across different screen sizes.
+- **Responsive Design**: Ensures the UI is consistent and functional across different screen sizes.

-## Evaluation Criteria

-- **Code Quality and Organization**: Clean, modular, and well-documented code.
-- **User Experience and Design**: Intuitive and user-friendly interface.
-- **Responsive UI**: Ensures usability on various devices and screen sizes.